 Physical Therapy Guide to Parkinson Disease

 Parkinson disease is the second most common degenerative brain disorder affecting adults.
 (Alzheimer's disease is the most common.)
-People of all ethnic groups can develop PD, but it occurs less among African American and Asian populations.
-Parkinson disease was first defined as only a "motor" (movement) disease, but research has shown that it also causes “nonmotor” symptoms (such as lightheadedness when standing up) in other systems of the body.
-People with PD are at risk of falling and sustaining other injuries due to their movement and balance challenges.
-Treatment includes a combination of medication and physical therapy—and in some cases surgery.
-Physical therapists partner with people with PD and their families to manage their symptoms, maintain their fitness levels, and help them stay as active as possible.
+People of all ethnic groups can develop PD.
+However, it occurs less among African American and Asian American populations.
+People with PD are at risk of falling and injuries due to movement and balance challenges.
+Treatment involves a combination of medicines and physical therapy as part of a team approach to care that also includes other therapies and community-based exercise coaching.
+In some cases surgery may be needed.
+Physical therapists partner with people with PD and their families.
+They help them manage symptoms, maintain fitness levels, and stay as active as possible.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.